Table of Contents

 9. Green Bonds and Climate Bonds

 Green bonds function the same way as other types of bonds, but they are specifically used to raise money to finance projects that have environmental benefits.
 Projects could include biodiversity, rewilding, renewable energy, clean transportation, and many other areas in the realm of sustainable development.
-In addition to buying individual bonds, investors can buy into bond funds.
+In addition to buying individual bonds, investors can consider buying into bond funds.

 10. Blue Bonds